Edit

 Helping to scale up coronavirus testing

-Science Scientists at EMBL Heidelberg are contributing their expertise in a community effort to develop large-scale testing methods for coronavirus.
+Science & Technology Scientists at EMBL Heidelberg are contributing their expertise in a community effort to develop large-scale testing methods for coronavirus.
 Their goal is to increase the capacity and speed of testing, which is crucial for containing the pandemic.

 2020